Skip to main content

 Technology

-Renewable energy integration, particularly solar panels on large roof areas, reduces reliance on grid electricity while providing long-term cost stability for healthcare practices.
+Using solar panels on large roofs cuts down on grid electricity use.
+This boosts cost stability for healthcare practices over time.
 This represents a key aspect of what sustainability is in healthcare technology integration.

 Lighting and Controls